Check out a free preview of the full Electron, v3 course

 [00:03:01]

 With that, setting something up as a system tray or menu bar, you're seeing a recurring theme here, not that kind of tray.
 Which is you can pull in the tray module.
 I will let tray, ideally, hopefully, be a tray at some point or another.
-You could theoretically try to keep it bound to the window and app ready.
+You could theoretically try to keep it bound to the window in app ready.

 [00:03:31]

-I guess I could probably just do this app ready, but you'll probably.
+I guess I could probably just do this in app ready, but you'll probably.
 I say probably, I've never thought about whether or not you could have three menu bar icons from the same app cuz I've never wanted to do that before in my life.
 Sometimes when you're teaching people, you realize that's a question I might get asked in about three minutes that independently as a person trying to build something for a reason had never occurred to me.

 [00:03:52]